K-minutti/Helsana-STARTHACK21/README.md

 You want the participants to spend as much time as possible focusing on the more creative and complex aspects of your challenge.

 * Information about the Helsana dataset and how to access it [here](HELSANA_DATASET_AND_ACCESS.md)
+* A pre-defined PostMan collection for accessing the Helana dataset using REST is [here](HelsanaHack.postman_collection.json)

 ### Judging Criteria
 Insert a description of your grading scheme here!
 What are you looking for?
 What outcome do you expect?